Open Data Guide

 The City of Boulder regularly partners with other public, private, and academic or research organizations for specific data analysis projects.
 The City’s Open Data Program and Innovation and Technology Department, can help facilitate these requests with interested city departments.
 Please contact the Open Data Team and provide more information about your proposed partnership or project.

-The Open Data Catalog contains several different data formats for download, including CSV (can be viewed in programs such as Microsoft Excel, Google Sheets, Notepad/text readers), PDF (mostly data dictionaries and text information providing additional context for a particular dataset), and KML and Shapefile geospatial file formats.
+The Open Data Catalog contains several different data formats for download, including CSV (can be viewed in programs such as Microsoft Excel, Google Sheets, Notepad/text readers) and KML and Shapefile geospatial file formats.

 - view a preview of the data mapped and in a preview table, and